Olatubosun/rocksdb.docs/Transactions.md

 Note that RocksDB provides Atomicity by default when writing multiple keys via WriteBatch.
 Transactions provide a way to guarantee that a batch of writes will only be written if there are no conflicts.
 Similar to a WriteBatch, no other threads can see the changes in a transaction until it has been written (committed).

 ### TransactionDB
 When using a TransactionDB, all keys that are written are locked internally by RocksDB to perform conflict detection.
 If a key cannot be locked, the operation will return an error.
-When the transaction is committed it is guaranteed to succeed as long as the database is able to be written to.
+When the transaction is committed, it is guaranteed to succeed as long as the database is able to be written to.

 A TransactionDB can be better for workloads with heavy concurrency compared to an OptimisticTransactionDB.
 However, there is a small cost to using a TransactionDB due to the locking overhead.
 A TransactionDB will do conflict checking for all write operations, including writes performed outside of a Transaction.